-It is well known that dogs are highly intelligent, intuitive, and trainable animals, being incorporated into the lives of humans in many different and complex ways.
-Sometimes in comparison to dogs, cats get a bad reputation for being aloof, cold, and stubborn but the truth is cats are also highly intelligent, intuitive, and trainable.
-Cats and dogs come from two different lineages of animals that needed different skills to survive and the process of domestication for each was very different.
-As a result, dogs and cats have different learning styles and respond differently to humans which leads to the bad reputation cats have for not being very intelligent.
+It is well known that dogs are highly intelligent, intuitive, and trainable animals.
+They are incorporated into the lives of humans in many different and complex ways.
+Sometimes in comparison to dogs, cats get a bad reputation for being aloof, cold, and stubborn, but the truth is that cats are also highly intelligent, intuitive, and trainable.
+Cats and dogs come from two different lineages of animals that needed different skills to survive, and the process of domestication for each was very different.
+As a result, dogs and cats have different learning styles and respond differently to people.
+This leads to the bad reputation cats have for not being very intelligent.
 Here we will discuss what is known about cat intelligence and how you can incorporate their intelligence into your everyday interactions with your feline friend.

 How Intelligent Are Cats?